March 25, 2014

 My husband has had his place confirmed and I’m hoping to hear back from them tomorrow.

 I’ve also realised that yet another Tuesday has gone by where I’ve failed to #TWIET (Tweet What I Eat Tuesday).
-I’m being kind to myself this week and in the run up to Brighton Marathon, so I’m hoping to have a little more time at home, which will mean that I catch up with housework, emails and blogposts (or that’s the plan).
-Next week I want to resume #TWIET and also my Friday guest blog post – I’ve got a really amazing interview that I’m excited about sharing with you 🙂
+I’m being kind to myself this week and in the run-up to Brighton Marathon.
+The plan is to have a little more time at home, which will mean that I catch up with housework, emails and blog posts.
+Next week I want to resume #TWIET and also my Friday guest blog post.
+I’ve got a really amazing interview that I’m excited about sharing with you 🙂

 Have you ever felt demotivated by your training?
 How did you pick yourself up and regain your love for the sport?